WeatherDecisionTechnologies/python-sample/README.md

 lightning alert for 6720:Dante Street
 ```

 There's a catch though...
 Once we know lightning is in the area, we don't want to be alerted for it over & over again.
-Therefore, if someone (an asset owner) has already received a lightning strike alert for a particular location, we should ignore any additional strikes that occur in that quadkey for that asset owner.
+Therefore, if you have already printed an alert for a lightning strike at a particular location, you should ignore any additional strikes that occur in that quadkey for that asset owner.

 ---

 # Implementation

-The code should be written in [pep-8](https://www.python.org/dev/peps/pep-0008/) compliant python.
-Many developers at WDT use a free editor called [PyCharm](https://www.jetbrains.com/pycharm/download/) that will automatically lint your code and highlight sections of code that might not be pep-8 compliant or incorrect in some other way.

-Since code is read more often than it is written, we want to our projects well structured.
-We have adopted the following structure for laying out projects: https://github.com/mapbox/pyskel You should base your project layout on that.
+Since code is read more often than it is written, we want to our projects well structured and the code easy to read.
+You should make sure your code lints against whatever standards are in common use by the language you choose (i.e. pep-8 for python)

-Your program should be runnable with the following steps (assuming you named your program 'sample'):

-$ pip install -r requirements.txt
-$ pip install -e .[test]
-$ sample < lightning.json assets.json
+Your program should also contain a README that contains information about the program and includes steps on how to run the program.

 The files containing lightning strikes (as single JSON objects) and assets (as an array of JSON objects) can be found in this repo.

 Feel free to use open source libraries where available...

-#### Please send us a link to your source code checked in on github.
-Note that we are a Linux shop and expect the program to run on Linux.

 ### What we're looking for
  - Correctness.
 If the program doesn't run correctly, it doesn't matter how beautiful or efficient it is.